CardistryApp/CardsAgainstSingularity/UserStories.md

 	*

-####Board displays score of all players so that you can see who's winning
+####I can see the score of all players so that I can see who has the highest score.
+(8)

-ESTIMATE: 8

 * What does this look like?

+	*  A counter with numbers

-* Where are the scores located on the board?
+* Where are the scores located?

+	* On the board

 * How does the score update?

-* How does the board know when to update the score?
+	* by adding points to the cards owner at the end of a game round.

+* When does my score update?

+	* When the dealer selects a card after every player has submitted a card.

 * How does the board know to display the proper score with the proper player?

+	*

+* Can I see the other players' score?

+	* Yes.
+On the board display

-####I can send cards from my hand to the board so that I can complete my turn.
+####I can submit a card so that I can complete my turn.
+(20)

-ESTIMATE: 20

 * How do I send them to the board? (physically)

-	* swipe up
+	* touch screen - swipe up

 * What does this look like?

+	*

 * How do I know my card made it to the board?

 	* Give me the ocular proof, Iago

-* How do I know its the right card that was sent to the board?
+* How do I know my card matched the card that shows up on the board?

 	* using the card ID from the JSON file

-####I can look through my hand of cards so that I can choose the card I want.
+####I can look through my cards so that I can choose the card I want.
+(2)

-ESTIMATE: 2

-* How do I look through my hand?
+* How do I look through my cards?

+	* From my hand display.

 * What do the transitions look like?

+	*Swipe (left/right) Animation

 * How do I know that my cards are different than the other players' cards?

+	*

-####I can automamtically recieve a card after my turn so that I can always have a full hand.
+####I can know that I submitted a card so that I don't submit 2 cards on one turn.
+(8)

-ESTIMATE: 8

-* How will I receive these cards?
-* How will I know I've received a card?
+* How will I know?
-	* haptic feedback or a notification
-* How many cards should I have at a time?
-	* 10 at the beginning of the turn, 9 at the end of the turn unless you are the dealer

-####I can see my score so I can keep track of who's winning.

-ESTIMATE: 3

-* What does the score look like?
-* Where can I see the score?
-* Can I see the other players' score?
-* How does my score update?
-* When does my score update?

-####I can see an overlay once I've played a card so that I can't play multiple cards on a single turn.

-ESTIMATE: 8

-* What does this overlay look like?
+	* My hand display will have an overlay on it that reads 'waiting' or other text/image.

-* How is this overlay applied?
+* How does this look?

+	* This looks like the game view is faded out in the background and a color is overlayed with text or image.

 * When does this overlay appear?

+	* When player has submited a card via swipe.

 * How does this overlay prevent me from playing another card.

+	*Overlay disables the players view and card submission capabilities/function.

 ###Admin